mrspecht/mrspecht/README.md

 ## About me

-Instructor and developer with over a decade of experience helping learners build skills through engaging, hands-on training.
-With a background in adult education, learning design, and coding, I’m passionate about making complex topics easy to understand and creating learning experiences where people feel supported and motivated.
+Educator and developer with over a decade of experience helping learners build skills through engaging, hands-on training.
+With a background in adult education, learning design, and coding, I’m passionate about making complex ideas accessible and creating learning experiences where people feel supported, included, and motivated.

-Currently, I design technical courses and mentor aspiring developers, teaching web technologies and programming in ways that are approachable, relevant, and aligned with today’s tech landscape.
+I currently design technical courses and mentor new developers, teaching web technologies and programming in ways that are approachable, relevant, and connected to today’s tech world.

 <br />